tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-12-encourage-risk-taking-and-idealism-without-falling-prey-to-cynical-attitudes.md

 - general
 keywords:
 bitlink: http://bit.ly/risktakingvscynicism
-summary: "In our attempt to encourage risk-taking and idealism in youth, it's hard to avoid adopting a more cynical attitude born from our own learned experience.
+summary: "When we see risk-taking and idealism in younger people, it's hard to avoid adopting a more cynical attitude born from our own learned experience.
 And yet, encouraging youth to avoid risk-taking and follow a safer route also diminishes the chances of their success."
 ---

 ## Survey responses indicate engagement with growing older topic